jhudsl/tidyversecourse/docs/05-prediction.md

 However, individuals who are less familiar with R code missingness in a number of different ways in their data: -999, N/A, ., or a blank space.
 As such, it's best to check to see how missingness is coded in your dataset.
 A reminder: sometimes different variables within a single dataset will code missingness differently.
 This shouldn't happen, but it does, so always use caution when looking for missingness.

-In this dataset, all missing values are coded as NA, and from the output of str(df) (or glimpse(df)), we see that at least a few variables have NA values.
+In this dataset, all missing values are coded as `NA`, and from the output of `str(df)` (or `glimpse(df)`), we see that at least a few variables have NA values.
 We'll want to quantify this missingness though to see which variables have missing data and how many observations within each variable have missing data.

 To do this, we can write a function that will calculate missingness within each of our variables.
 To do this we'll combine a few functions.
-In the code here is.na() returns a logical (TRUE/FALSE) depending upon whether or not the value is missing (TRUE if it is missing). sum() then calculates the number of TRUE values there are within an observation.
-We wrap this into a function and then use sapply() to calculate the number of missing values in each variable.
-The second bit of code does the exact same thing but divides those numbers by the total number of observations (using nrow(df).
+In the code here, `is.na()` returns a logical (`TRUE`/`FALSE`) depending upon whether or not the value is missing (`TRUE` if it is missing).
+The `sum()` function then calculates the number of `TRUE` values there are within an observation.
+We then use `map()` to calculate the number of missing values in each variable.
+The second bit of code does the exact same thing but divides those numbers by the total number of observations (using `nrow(df)`).
 For each variable, this returns the proportion of missingness:

 ```r